 Christopher Douglas came to the University of Michigan-Flint in 2006.
 He earned his B.S. in Electrical Engineering and his B.S. in Economics from Michigan Technological University in 2001, and his Ph.D. in Economics from Michigan State University in 2007.
 Dr. Douglas teaches Principles of Microeconomics, Principles of Macroeconomics, International Economics, Public Finance, and Sports Economics.
 He also teaches a course in quantitative methods and econometrics in the Masters of Public Administration program.
 Dr. Douglas' research interests include applied macroeconomics, energy economics, public finance, and sports economics.
-He has published his research in outlets such as the Journal of Applied Econometrics, the Journal of International Financial Markets, Institutions, and Money, Energy Economics, the Oxford Review of Economic Policy, the Journal of Economics, and Economic Letters.
+He has published his research in outlets such as the Journal of Applied Econometrics, the Journal of International Financial Markets, Institutions, and Money, Energy Economics, the Oxford Review of Economic Policy, the Journal of Economics (MVEA), and Economic Letters.
+He currently serves as co-editor of the Journal of Economic Insight and is the President-Elect of Missouri Valley Economics Association.
 Please click here for Dr. Douglas' c.v.

 Tevfik F. Nas joined the Economics Department in 1982.
 He obtained his B.S. from Middle East Technical University, Turkey and his M.B.A. and Ph.D. from Florida State University.
 He teaches courses in Intermediate Macroeconomic Theory, Money and Banking, and Cost-Benefit Analysis.
 He is the author of several books and journal articles on the Turkish economy, the European Union, cost-benefit analysis, and public policy issues.
 Please click here for Dr. Nas' c.v.